utah-cs4470-sp23/class/hw5/README.md

 ## Handling precedence

-JPL has eight levels of precedence; until now, your implementation only had one (for postfix indexing expressions) or perhaps two (as you may have separated out literal expressions in your implementation).
+JPL has seven levels of precedence; until now, your implementation only had one (for postfix indexing expressions) or perhaps two (as you may have separated out literal expressions in your implementation).

-To handle precedence, you'll need to split the grammar given above into having multiple levels of expressions---eight or perhaps 9 depending on how you do it.
-We recommend giving them memorable names like `expr_ordered`, `expr_additive`, `expr_unop`, and similar.
+To handle precedence, you'll need to split the grammar given above into having multiple levels of expressions---seven or perhaps eight depending on how you do it.
+We recommend giving them memorable names like `expr_comparison`, `expr_additive`, `expr_unop`, and similar.
 Otherwise you will frequently get confused.

 Writing a disambiguated grammar is tricky, and you may not get it